ariasarch/SML_EMG/README.md

 5. (Optional) Modify the test script

-    Modify the number of types of models to run in the test script (if necessary).
+    Modify the number of types of models to run in the test script for a single or many files.

-6. (Optional) Modify the eval script
+6. (Optional) Modify the Best_model_SHAP script

     Modify the best model to run in the test script (if necessary).
     Adjust the p-value calculation settings in the test script (if necessary).

-7. Run the test script

-    python test.py